 Country Days fills the streets of downtown Bolivar with people and features fun contests while highlighting some of the area’s best photographers, artists, and creative individuals.
 The Little Miss Country Days pageant and car show are also popular festival events and plenty of food and drink vendors will be available.
 Visitors will also be able to enjoy awesome competitions such as a cupcake contest and a photography contest.

-Silver Dollar City’s NEW Harvest Festival featuring Craft Days and Pumpkin Nights — Branson, MO
+Silver Dollar City’s NEW Harvest Festival featuring Crafts & Pumpkins in the City — Branson, MO

-Silver Dollar City’s NEW Harvest Festival is brand new for 2019!
+Silver Dollar City’s Harvest Festival featuring Crafts & Pumpkins in the City is a wondrous time to enjoy the festive fun at SDC.
 The festival is set to be hosting some of the most talented artisans in the country.
 An overwhelming amount of entertainment and activities keep visitors busy at this 1800’s-themed park.
-This new celebration features a brand new pumpkin glow night event, fun seasonal-themed decor and treats, and more!
+This lovely celebration features a pumpkin glow night event, fun seasonal-themed decor and treats, and more!

 Hootin an Hollarin — Gainesville, MO

 Celebrate the traditional Ozarkian way of life at Gainesville’s Hootin an Hollarin festival.
 Featuring the best of folk and bluegrass musicians, this event is home to authentic Ozark music, crafts, dancing, food and dress.
-This fun festival is hosted in the heart of the beautiful Ozark Mountain and features everything from pageants, turtle races, pet shows, a gun and archery shoot, pie contest, square dancing with live fiddle music, and parades.
+This fun festival is hosted in the heart of the beautiful Ozark Mountain and features everything from pageants, pet shows, a pie contest, square dancing with live fiddle music, and parades.

 Marionville Applefest — Marionville, MO